redmorr/coding-challanges/Unique Paths/README.md

-# Unique Path's
+# Unique Path's I
 A robot is located at the top-left corner of a `m x n` grid (marked 'Start' in the diagram below).

 The robot can only move either down or right at any point in time.
 The robot is trying to reach the bottom-right corner of the grid (marked 'Finish' in the diagram below).

 How many possible unique paths are there?

 **Example 1:**

-S = Start

-F = Finish

 | S | . | . | . | . | . | . |
 |---|---|---|---|---|---|---|
 | . | . | . | . | . | . | . |
 | . | . | . | . | . | . | F |

+S = Start

+F = Finish

     Input: m = 3, n = 7
     Output: 28